navis-org/navis-flybrains/README.md

 ```

 ### External dependencies
-In order to use the Jefferis lab transforms, you will need to have
+In order to use the Jefferis lab or VFB transforms, you will need to have
 [CMTK](https://www.nitrc.org/projects/cmtk/) installed.

 For the FANC to JRCVNC2018F transform, you will need to download